jsdelivr/jsdelivr/README.md

 Multi-CDN
 ---------

 Unlike the competition, jsDelivr uses multiple CDN providers, resulting in the best possible uptime and performance.
 We currently use [CloudFlare][8], and [Fastly][14].
-In mainland China we use [Quantil](https://www.quantil.com/).

 If a CDN goes down, websites that use jsDelivr won't have any issues because all traffic will be instantly redirected to remaining operational providers.